kajise/lavalink-replit/readme.md

 ```
-[1]  You are viewing the dev branch, this branch will use the latest version.
+[1]  You are viewing the dev branch, this branch will use the latest version (if you're feeling boujee)
      If this build throws an error while fetching updates we recommend you to use the stable branch.
 ```